proxmox/proxmox-offline-mirror/docs/offline-media.rst

 .. code-block:: console

-  proxmox-offline-mirror medium sync --id pve-bullseye
+  proxmox-offline-mirror medium sync --id pve-bookworm

 This command will sync all mirrors linked with this medium to the medium's mount point.
 Additionally, it will sync all offline keys for further processing by